The time-dependent Hartree-Fock-Bogoliubov equations for Bosons: Introduction

-In this article, we do not show that the HFB equations provide an accurate approximation of the many--body dynamics \eqref{eq-vNeum-1} for finite times.
-There is a considerable literature on the derivation of the simpler Hartree and Hartree -- Fock equations.
-Recently, the Hartree equation with linear fluctuations around the Hartree solutions (producing the linearized HFB equations with respect to $\gamma$ and $\sigma$) were derived in \cite{2015arXiv150905911G, LewinNamSchlein, NamNap, LNR1, LNR2}, see \cite{Lew} for a recent review.
+In this paper, we do not study whether the quasi-free effective dynamics \eqref{eq-qf-consistency-0} (the HFB equations) provide an accurate approximation to the many-body dynamics \eqref{eq-vNeum-1}, for finite times.
+There is a large literature concerning the derivation of the simpler Hartree- and Hartree-Fock equations from many-body dynamics in a limiting (mean-field) regime.
+Recently, evolution equations that include linear fluctuations around solutions of the Hartree equation (i.e., equations arizing from linearization of the HFB equation in $\gamma$ and $\sigma$) have been derived in \cite{GrillakisMachedon2013a, LewinNamSchlein2015, NamNapiorkoswki2017, LewinNamRougerie2017, LewinNamRougerie2016}; see \cite{Lewin2015} for a recent review, and \cite{JackiwKerman1979} for an early contribution.
+Very recently, it has been brought to our attention that, independently and in a different framework, equations equivalent to \eqref{eq:BHF-phi}--\eqref{eq:BHF-sigma} are derived for \textit{pure states} in some recent papers \cite{GrillakisMachedon2013b,GrillakisMachedon2017}.
+For pure quasifree states, the relation $\gamma + \gamma^2 = \sigma \sigma^*$ holds, and equations \eqref{eq:BHF-phi}--\eqref{eq:BHF-sigma} turn out to be hamiltonian evolution equations.